|Call Today +1 202 204 3060

 Back to projects

-1. The first component focused on the visibility of the different “economies” recognized by the Constitution of the Plurinational State of Bolivia through the unification of four registers of economic units: Commerce Register; Registration and Accreditation of Productive Units (ProBolivia); Register of Sustainable Family Agriculture (Agro-Environmental Observatory), and Cooperatives State Register.
-This component involved the development of legal proposals in order to achieve the unification.
+• The first component focused on the visibility of the different “economies” recognized by the Constitution of the Plurinational State of Bolivia through the unification of four registers of economic units: Commerce Register, Registration and Accreditation of Productive Units (ProBolivia); Register of Sustainable Family Agriculture (Agro-Environmental Observatory), and Cooperatives State Register.
+This component involved the development of legal proposals to achieve unification.

-2. The second component aimed at the debureaucratization of paperwork and procedures, and the reduction in time and in direct and indirect costs of establishment and operation of economic units in five entities dependent, or under the control of, the central government: Commerce Register, the national IRS, Short Term Social Insurance (Health Funds), Long-Term Social Security (Pension Administrators) and the Ministry of Labor, Employment and Social Security.
+• The second component aimed at the “de-bureaucratization” of paperwork and procedures and the reduction in time and direct and indirect costs of establishment and operation of economic units in five entities dependent, or under the control of, the central government: Commerce Register, the national IRS, Short Term Social Insurance (Health Funds), Long-Term Social Security (Pension Administrators) and the Ministry of Labor, Employment and Social Security.

-In all, the project required working with 8 institutions of the Bolivian government.
+In all, the project required working with eight institutions of the Bolivian government.
 Once fully implemented, the new streamlined process will help businesses to speed up their registration process, lower associated costs, and improve transparency.
+JC&A used BPR techniques to map procedures and regulations necessary to start a business and to create a baseline and process re-engineering for establishing the Online Business Registration.